 AAV offers the advantages of safety, efficient long-term gene expression, ease of genetic manipulation, and the property of low or, in many cases, absent immune response in people who receive initial doses.

 The proprietary vectors were developed by pioneers in the field including Richard Jude Samulski, Ph.D., a co-founder of Research Triangle Park-based Asklepios Biopharmaceutical, commonly called AskBio.
 Samulski was recruited to the University of North Carolina School of Medicine from the University of Pittsburgh in 1993 with the help of about $250,000 in grant funding from the North Carolina Biotechnology Center.
-He directs the Gene Therapy Center at UNC.
+He directed the Gene Therapy Center at UNC until 2016.

 More than $1.5 million in grants and loans from the Biotech Center have supported the development of Samulski’s academic research and commercial technologies respectively.

 Samulski co-founded AskBio in 2001 to commercialize AAV gene therapies.
 AskBio subsequently spun out several gene therapy companies and has established numerous collaborations around the world with companies using and enhancing AAV gene therapies.
 These early achievements have contributed to North Carolina’s rise to global leadership in gene therapy development and manufacturing.

 Global pharmaceutical giant Pfizer made a major commitment to North Carolina’s gene therapy cluster in 2016 with the purchase of Bamboo Therapeutics, a Chapel Hill-based gene therapy company spun out of AskBio.
 Pfizer invested $150 million up-front, plus another $495 million in potential milestone payments.